ahugofonseca/bank-account-api/README.md

     - Use Cases: read about [Use Case](https://martinfowler.com/bliki/UseCase.html)

-    - It will be necessary implement 3 private methods:
+    - It will be necessary implement 2 private methods used in `call`:
       - #execute_specifications
       - #execute_use_case
-      - #use_case_response

   - Delivering output
     - Implement `#use_case_response` private methods
     - Used to format response of the use case

   - Handling failures
+    - Dry Validation helps to handle errors
     - Don't forget to handle exceptions

 #### Others observations:
 1. Exceptions
     - It was created a new directory to save all exceptions class
     - Using I18n to tranlate messages
     - Use `:around_action` in ApiController to handle with all exceptions of the API

 2. Types
     - It was created a new directory to save all custom types.
     - Used in ActiveRecord API

 3. Custom Validation
     - It was created a new directory to save all custom validations
     - Created CPFValidator and EmailValidator